RadicalImaging/Static-DICOMWeb/packages/s3-deploy/README.md

   6. Go to s3 bucket policy permissions
   7. Edit the bucket policy
   8. Paste the copied bucket policy
+  9. Edit the s3 bucket "Block all public access", denying all public access (this prevents generic access to the bucket)

 ### Alternates for Access
 You can setup generic access to your account for any cloudfront bucket by using `StringLike` and `*` instead of the distribution.
 For example:
 ** Note, replace BUCKET_NAME and ACCOUNT_ID with your own bucket/account.  **  This is just the section of the policy that you need to add, but you can easily replace the entire policy with the one copied from the cloudfront page, replacing just `"StringEquals"` with `"StringLike"` and replacing the end part of the `SourceArn` with `*`.

+You will need to wait for deployment to complete before testing.
+This can take minutes, so monitor the cloudfront distribution page to see when it is done.

 ```javascript
 {